 Assessment (HRA).
 Given the nature of these documents Natural England do not consider that neither a full SEA nor HRA would be required for the above mentioned SPDs.
 I hope that this information is helpful, we would be happy to review any additional documentation that is provided in light of the above advice.
 [Officers sought clarification on the second paragraph above.
-The response received is given below]

-For clarification, Natural England do not consider that a SEA or HRA will be required for the two SPDs to which this consultation relates (the Thames Basin Heaths SPA Avoidance Strategy and the Planning Contributions SPD).

-Environment Agency

-SEA and HRA Screening Opinion for draft Thames Basin Heaths Special Protection Area Avoidance Strategy Supplementary Planning Document (SPD)

-Thank you for contacting us regarding a screening opinion for strategic environmental assessment (SEA) and habitats regulations assessment (HRA) for the draft Thames Basin Heaths Special Protection Area Avoidance Strategy SPD.
-We have reviewed the submitted documents and have the following comments to make.

-Environment Agency position

-We agree with the Guildford Borough Council draft Thames Basin Heaths Special Protection Area Avoidance Strategy SPD determination document dated 26 August 2016 and conclude that SEA and HRA are not required for the Thames Basin Heaths SPD.
+The response received is given below] For clarification, Natural England do not consider that a SEA or HRA will be required for the two SPDs to which this consultation relates (the Thames Basin Heaths SPA Avoidance Strategy and the Planning Contributions SPD).
+Environment Agency SEA and HRA Screening Opinion for draft Thames Basin Heaths Special Protection Area Avoidance Strategy Supplementary Planning Document (SPD) Noted Added text to the SEA section of the document to set out that the screening opinion is supported Thank you for contacting us regarding a screening opinion for strategic environmental assessment (SEA) and habitats regulations assessment (HRA) for the draft Thames Basin Heaths Special Protection Area Avoidance Strategy SPD.
+We have reviewed the submitted documents and have the following comments to make. the Environment Agency.
+Environment Agency position We agree with the Guildford Borough Council draft Thames Basin Heaths Special Protection Area Avoidance Strategy SPD determination document dated 26 August 2016 and conclude that SEA and HRA are not required for the Thames Basin Heaths SPD.

-Draft Thames Basin Heaths Special Protection Area (SPA) Avoidance Strategy Supplementary Planning Document (SPD)

-Added text to the SEA section of the document to set out that the screening opinion is supported the Environment Agency.